writethedocs/www/docs/conf/australia/2023/unconference.rst

 If you've never attended an unconference, expect to interact closely with others from the community.

-Unconference sessions run all day on Monday, and Tuesday afternoon after the Job Fair.
+Unconference sessions run after lunch both days on Thursday and Friday afternoon.

 How does an unconference session work?
 --------------------------------------